Home » pallet projects » Portable Folding DIY Pallet Bar – great for weddings, tailgating and more!

 Here is the portable folding pallet bar all dressed up for a party!

-One more option!
-The shelves can be placed on the top of the pallet bar for a more rustic and weather proof option.
+There is one more option!
+The shelves can be placed on top of the pallet bar for a more rustic and weatherproof option.

-This bar is so versatile—think weddings, reunions, birthday parties, any outdoor event—even tailgating.
-Ohh, and move it to the FRONT yard for the kiddos to sell lemonade.
+This bar is so versatile—think weddings, reunions, birthday parties, outdoor events, and even tailgating.
+Move it to the front yard for the kiddos to sell lemonade.

 Now, it’s time to check out all the Summer Fun projects from my friends.